ozzieba/aider/prompt_patterns.md

 > please continue collecting, categorizing, and annotating all the distinct prompts used in the .aider.input.history file(s) into `prompt_patterns.md`.
 Try to actually include every substantially distinct prompt in full (except eg content of logs/stack traces etc), don't discard much

+> this is some half-finished archive filesystem, is it working?
+How do I test it?

+> can we get actual attributes on the files?

+> let's test a password-protected zip

+> actually, let's just switch from simple `zip` to 7-zip, and handle all formats that 7zip handles

+> let's handle nested archives

+> great, now let's add actual attributes to the nested files; also let's make sure that we can nest recursively arbitrarily deep

+> Ok, so folders under nested archives don't work, let's fix that; also attributes of files under nested archives; also generally we should be able to nest archives recursively

+> great, now let's write actual tests for all these behaviors that can be run with bundle exec rake test

+> sorry, I don't mean rake test, I mean cargo test

+> let's add support for PSTs

+> Our check if the mountpoint is accessible / "actually  a FUSE mount" is incorrect, so we have a race condition and without that sleep we're failing tests; let's fix it

+> Let's add support for PSTs and MSGs (in particular, with MSG attachments)

+> use outlook_pst

+> Let's add a GH workflow that builds a docker image with syllo-archivefs installed to say /usr/local/bin, so we can merge it in sidekiq-nuix-docker-build with the other images

+> hmm, now it seems to work, but not efficiently; in particular, when listing the contents of an archive it should not download its entire contents

+> so in large zip files, we currently do a full "list" operation; but really we only need the first level of files; eg, avfs uses this trick to efficiently read files in a zip, even without/before any caching... let's make sure that we only read first-level entries, not every file in the zip

+> let's create a comprehensive property-based testing suite for all functionality; however, for better readability etc let's use Ruby for the testing

+> let's do both.
+For interop, use magnus/rb-sys

+> let's manage the fuse mount itself from Ruby; in particular, we need to hard-kill it (I think there's a bug unmounting and gracefully shutting down); also, let's make cargo test run the Ruby tests also

+> let's add property-based tests with nontrivial randomly-generated archives with various formats etc

+> in the Ruby property-based testing module, let's add a test with nested archives up to 5 deep (mix zip and tar.gz)

+> hmm, we used to be able to read metadata from a zip that was itself on gcsfuse, without downloading the whole zip, for ls /mnt/archivefs/mnt/gcs/path/to/zip#; now it's downloading the whole zip; why?

+> let's use the 7zip library for zips also

+> let's use optimized methods to list the file names.
+In particular the use case is large zips hosted on GCS, which should be read quickly.
+It should be doable to list the top-level files and directories in <1 sec on a 6GB zip with just one top-level dir but thousands of total files over a 10MB/s connection (avfs can do it...)

+> I think the password is not being properly read by fuse...
+What if we provide it as part of the file path (be sure to allow proper escaping, especially of slashes)?

+> let's say between two hashes; assume the password belongs to the whole archive.
+Escape using #; double ## means # in the password

+> you're still not handling the case of passwords, where the path str looks like /protected_archive.zip#secretpw#, and you need to strip out the `#secretpw#` (note the password itself can also have escaped hashes and slashes...); you need to actually parse the path into its components, including password, and then discard the password

+> let's refactor this file. optimize for readability, correcness-by-design, DRY, and general conciseness.
+Please give 7 different suggestions for how to reorganize the code, then decide on a overall architecture.
+Write the new architecture in a new markdown document

+> let's create a new coding conventions markdown file for the refactor; prefer concise, readable code; prefer functional and declarative code (or functional core/imperative shell as appropriate); use OOP as described in the architecture doc; put unit tests in Rust, and functional/property-based tests in Ruby.
+Suggest additional coding convention guidelines as appropriate

+> Please write a new document with a detailed, step-by-step plan for the refactor, with each step as small as possible while making progress and keeping the code working

+> can we split this up in such a way that we have more frequent checkpoints where all the tests pass?

+> for readdir, let's do the metadata requests in parallel

+> let's make the ruby property testing more comprehensive, with paths that go a few deep into files that have passwords, escaped characters in passwords, etc

+> wait let's change the spec so that non-terminated passwrods are not accepted, and within passwords, special characters are escaped with backslashes not hashes.
+This likely means we should chantge the tests also

+> now we want it to actually work with files that have # in the name.
+Perhaps we should require that they be escaped when accessing via fuse

+> cool, now let's implement a Ruby wrapper for Python objects, like PyCall.rb does; but obviously using pyo3/magnus primitives

+> let's add tests for use of the Python object wrapper from Ruby

+> let's add tests for all relevant Python/ruby types showing they can be passed back and forth

+> let's test/implement classes

+> let's test/implement module import functionality

+> let's make sure it works with Ruby and Python threading

+> let's test pandas, numpy, lancedb

+> please fix lance, and also do all the lance/numpy/pandas stuff concurrently

+> let's add tests with networking

+> let's add a README

+> let's add explicit support/tests for Python Async

+> should we override .to_i on Python objects to first call python int()?

+> wait can we call to_int_py automatically as part of to_i on Python objects?

+> let's add a .to_a method on Python lists in Ruby, and .to_h on dicts

+> ok, now let's add support for iteration, ie mypylist.each and mypydict.each; should use __iter__ underneath and work with all python iterables

+> great, now let's make sure that `map` works also, as well as Parallel.map/Parallel.each

+> do we have a test for Python code calling back into Ruby (eg, calling a Ruby method provided as a callback)?
+If not, let's.

+> for each/map, we're currently materializing an entire iterator... let's add a failing test to document that behavior (and then change to lazy evaluation)

+> let's try without the I/O (stdout/stderr) redirection, I think we don't need it

+> let's let's fully propagate arbitrary Python error classes, so they can be caught as normal in Ruby, perhaps with something like rescue Pyrbrs_module.CustomError => whatever; or if you have an even more ergonomic syntax

+> can we also make Ruby get the full Python traceback as if it were native ruby?

+> for the case of common Python errors that have a direct Ruby equivalent, let's special-case and make the generated error inherit from the standard Ruby equivalent so that it can be caught with either name

+> let's continue the refactor to proper typed error passing from Python to Ruby, ultimately fixing the tests also

+> let's clean up old/unnecessary comments, particularly ones that document a change rather than the current status of the code

+> please proceed with the refactor. at each step, mark your progress in the doc and let me know what commands to run for validation remember to prepend PYO3_PYTHON=/usr/bin/python3 when relevant, and if you run cargo use --manifest-path ext/pyrbrs/Cargo.toml.
+Let me know when you're done

 ### 2. Implementation & Refactoring

 These prompts are for making specific, significant changes to the codebase.
 They are more concrete than goal-setting prompts but still grant the AI autonomy to figure out the implementation details across multiple files.